Four ways to lower cholesterol

 High cholesterol is one of the leading factors of cardiovascular disease and stroke.
 Keeping your numbers in check can go a long way toward preventing cardiovascular issues.

-“Know your numbers and what to do about them,” said Dr. Scott Marrus, Prairie Heart Institute cardiologist.
-“If there is an issue, often times small lifestyle changes can bring your numbers in line, but if that’s not enough medication may be prescribed.”
+“Know your numbers and what they mean,” said Dr. Jessica Prange, Prairie Heart Institute cardiologist.
+“If there is an issue, lifestyle changes may be able to bring the numbers back in line, but if not, medication may be prescribed.”

-HSHS St. Joseph’s Hospital Breese and Prairie Heart Institute offer four ways to lower your cholesterol, as also recommended by the American Heart Association:
+HSHS St. Anthony’s Memorial Hospital and Prairie Heart Institute offer four ways to lower your cholesterol, as also recommended by the American Heart Association:

 - Eat a heart-healthy diet